My First (Self-Published) Project is Now Available!

 As he raised his voice, assaulting me with his words, I stopped talking in mid-sentence.
 I was totally stunned and mentally searching for a way to understand what in the world was going on.
 It was an episode that was terribly unexpected, uncalled for, exhausting, and traumatizing.
 His outburst was the last thing that I expected in that moment as he was clearly out-of-control and using his words and his “smartphone” to go off on me about an experience that had nothing to do with him.
 I was just sharing information, as requested, about my day.

 The next morning he texted me to apologize, but the kicker was that he justified his yelling blaming it on “our lack of chemistry.”
 Not one word about a totally ambushing me emotionally with outrageous and unacceptable behavior caused by who knows what and by some very hostile, even hateful words aimed at me.
 Just days before, he told me how much he loved me, but yelling “WHO DO YOU THINK YOU ARE” for no reason at all is not how you show someone that you love them.
-Frankly, that tends to disqualify any claim of love (lol).
+Frankly, that tends to disqualify any claim of love, for me.

 Nevertheless, I knew that I was not to blame for his unacceptable behavior.
 I was a victim of his words and actions, but I did not need to become victimized by his silence.
 What he was doing to me was totally incredible, but, sadly, it was a reflection of the hateful perceptions that he carried within himself about the person that he had become in response to the events of his life and as a result of his poor choices.